awooddoughty/bracket-predictions/README.md

-# one-million-brackets
+# bracket-predictions

 ## Initial Setup
-`scrape_kenpom.py` to get the Kenpom ratings
+`scrape_kenpom.ipynb` to get the Kenpom ratings
 `create_original_bracket.ipynb` to generate the base bracket

 ## Generate Brackets
-`bracket_predictions.py` to create brackets and save to json
+`generate_predictions.ipynb` to create brackets and save to json

 ## Score Brackets
-`bracket_score.py` to score the saved brackets and save results
+`score_brackets.ipynb` to score the saved brackets and save results
+`manual_scoring.ipynb` to count brackets with different outcomes

 ## ESPN Brackets
-`espn_group_search.py` to find all the ESPN Tournament Challenge groups
+`scrape_espn.ipynb` to find and scrape all the ESPN Tournament Challenge group brackets and save
-`scrape_espn_brackets.py` to scrape the brackets from those groups
+`score_espn.ipynb` to score those brackets
-`reduce_espn.py` to convert the ESPN bracket format into a dataframe for comparison

 ## Results
 `summarize_results.ipynb` to load results and compute summary statistics
+`create_probability_from_bracket` to compute probabilities of different brackets